Azkel/Distributed-Matrix-Multiplication-In-Python/README.md

 This is a project for college course on Wrocław University of Technology - it was not meant to be developed for practical usage in some bigger environment/system.

+Python 2.7 is required to run this code.

 Please have in mention that this code can be optimized (and probably should), but it wasn't worth to care about it while developing.
 ###Requirements
 There are two conditions for this application to work that results from algorithm used: